jean997/jean997.github.io/index.md

    I recieved my Ph.D. in 2016 in Biostatistics from the <a href="https://www.biostat.washington.edu">University of Washington</a>
   	advised by <a href="http://www.faculty.washington.edu/nrsimon/">Noah Simon</a>.
  <br>
-  <br> In my research, I develop statistical methods motivated by problems in genetics and genomics.
-Right now I am particularly excited about understanding the genetic architecture of gene regulation, integrating multiple genetic studies to learn about the biological relationships between traits, and association testing with spatially structured data types.
+  <br> I develop statistical methods motivated by problems in genetics and genomics.
+Many of my current projects focus is on using genetic associations to understand causal and non-causal relationships between clinical traits (symptoms, diseases, etc), biomarkers, and -omic traits (like gene expression).
+I am also interested in association testing for spatially structured data types, and more broadly, in robust and non-parametric statistical methods.
   </td>

 </tr>